Lima Bean

 Storage Tips

-Lima beans can be stored differently depending on their form.
-Dried lima beans should be kept in an airtight container in a cool, dark, and dry place, like a pantry; they can last for years this way.
-Fresh lima beans in their pods should be refrigerated in a plastic bag and used within a few days.
-Cooked lima beans can also be refrigerated in an airtight container for up to 3-5 days or frozen for longer storage (up to 2-3 months).
+Lima beans are best stored properly to maintain their quality.
+Dried lima beans should be kept in an airtight container in a cool, dry, and dark place, where they can last for several years.
+Fresh lima beans in their pods should be refrigerated and used within a few days.
+Cooked lima beans can be stored in the refrigerator for up to 3-4 days or frozen for longer storage.
+Properly stored, they will retain their nutritional value and flavor.

 Marnirni-apinthi Building, Lot Fourteen,